timeplus-io/proton-python-driver/README.rst

 Pandas DataFrame
 ----------------
 Big fan of Pandas?
 We too!
-You can mix SQL and Pandas API together:
+You can mix SQL and Pandas API together.
+Also you can converting query results to a variety of formats(e.g. Numpy Array, Pandas DataFrame, Polars DataFrame, Arrow Table) by DBAPI.

 .. code-block:: python